 The points on Scatter, TradeOff, Surface, Accuracy, Optimization History and HRV plots, and lines on PCP, History plots may be selected by clicking on a single point or by selecting several points within a rectangular box.
-The selected points are highlighted in the plot and the computed and predicted values of all entities for the selected points are displayed in a spreadsheet in a separate plot selection window, Figure 18-6.
-Options for point selection are explained in Table 18-3.
+The selected points are highlighted in the plot and the computed and predicted values of all entities for the selected points are displayed in a spreadsheet in a separate plot selection window, Figure 17-6.
+Options for point selection are explained in Table 17-3.
 Points may also be selected from the list of all points available in the current plots on the left in the Point selection window.

-Figure 18-6: Point selection window for single (front) and multi (background) point selection
+Figure 17-6: Point selection window for single (front) and multi (background) point selection

-PP Open selected run in LS-PREPOST This option is only available for LS-DYNA simulations, if the d3plot or d3eigv database is available ~ Display histories involved in a MeanSqErr composite This option is only available if MeanSqErr composites are defined.
-The history plot feature (Section 18.2.4) can also be used for comparing histories (including file-based histories typically used with MeanSqErr).
-4 Add to set of selected points Options for new point selection Subtract from set of selected points 1 Replace set of selected points 0+0 Toggle set of selected points (within rectangle) Export as text file (.csv) The exported file has the format of a user defined sampling
+LS PP Open selected run in LS-PREPOST This option is only available for LS-DYNA simulations, if the d3plot or d3eigv database is available ~ Display histories involved in a curve matching composite This option is only available if MeanSqErr composites are defined.
+It is recommended to use the history plot feature (Section 17.2.4) for comparing histories (including file-based histories typically used with curve matching).
+4 Add to set of selected points Options for new point selection Subtract from set of selected points Replace set of selected points 0,0 Toggle set of selected points (within rectangle) Export as text file (.csv) The exported file has the format of a user defined sampling

-Table 18-3: Point selection options
+Table 17-3: Point selection options